ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

   specified as hex or decimal and must be positive.
 - `storage`: modifies the specified storage slots to the specified values.
 Keys and values must be 32 bytes specified in hex, with a `0x` prefix.
-- `code`: modifies the code of a contract at the provided address to the specified code.
+- `code`: modifies the code stored in the specified account.
 The code must _only_ be the runtime portion of a code.

 :::warning